Ossetians: Demographics

 Outside of South Ossetia, there are also a significant number of Ossetians living in Trialeti, in North-Central Georgia.
-A large Ossetian diaspora lives in Turkey and Syria, Ossetians have also settled in Belgium, France, Sweden, the United States (primarily New York City, Florida and California), Canada (Toronto), Australia (Sydney) and other countries all around the world.
+A large Ossetian diaspora lives in Turkey and Syria.
+About 5,000–10,000 Ossetians emigrated to the Ottoman Empire, with their migration reaching peaks in 1860–61 and 1865.
+In Turkey, Ossetians settled in central Anatolia and set up clusters of villages around Sarıkamış and near Lake Van in eastern Anatolia.
+Ossetians have also settled in Belgium, France, Sweden, the United States (primarily New York City, Florida and California), Canada (Toronto), Australia (Sydney) and other countries all around the world.

 Russian Census of 2002

 The vast majority of Ossetians live in Russia (according to the Russian Census (2002)):